 Industrial and service robotics

 Experience the future with innovative robotics and groundbreaking examples of man-machine collaboration.
-Exciting encounters: See the latest industrial models in actual use directly at the fair.
+Exciting encounters: See the latest industrial and service models in actual use directly at the fair.

 Robotics, a key technology in smart automation, is in the midst of a boom.
 The fascinating figures that we discovered in science fiction are now real workers.
 Equipped with modern safety technology, collaboration-capable robots are making their way into factories in ever increasing numbers.
 “Cobots” are becoming genuine colleagues to their human co-workers.